Skip to main content

 Testing methodology:

-• 120+ speed tests using Ookla Speedtest and Fast.com at different times of day (7am, noon, 6pm, 10pm)
+• 100+ speed tests using Ookla Speedtest and Fast.com across different times of day

-• Real-world performance on video calls (Zoom, Google Meet), navigation (Google Maps, Waze), ride-booking (Uber and InDriver), and streaming
+• Real-world performance on video calls (Zoom, Google Meet), ride-hailing (Uber — yes, it works in Costa Rica), navigation (Google Maps + Waze), and WhatsApp calls

 • Activation time tracked from purchase to first data connection